If you were to ask Google “what is SEO,” you would get 865,000,000 results.

 You can divide your SEO strategy into two broad categories: on-page SEO and off-page SEO.
 Both are equally important for the success of your website, but they focus on different factors.

-On-page SEO allows you to optimize parts of your website that are within your control, such as the content, title tags, headlines, site architecture, and so on.
+On-page SEO allows you to optimise parts of your website that are within your control, such as the content, title tags, headlines, site architecture, and so on.
 Off-page SEO, on the other hand, focuses more on the elements that are not entirely under your control, but that can have an impact on your domain authority.
 The websites that are linking to your site are a good example of off-page SEO.

 Factors That Affect Your Site’s Ranking